dekonvoluted/dekonvoluted.github.io/_posts/2014-11-04-normalizing-flac-files.md

 >     <li><a href="{% post_url 2014-11-09-normalizing-flac-files-with-ruby-part-ii %}">Normalizing FLAC files - with Ruby - Part II</a></li>
 >     <li><a href="{% post_url 2014-11-15-normalizing-flac-files-with-ruby-part-iii %}">Normalizing FLAC files - with Ruby - Part III</a></li>
 > </ul>
+> The code is maintained in [this repository](https://github.com/dekonvoluted/normalizeFLAC).

 I converted my music collection to FLAC sometime in 2011.
 Prior to that, my collection was encoded in the MP3 format.